tektutor/openshift-tekton-feb-2022/Day1/README.md

 ## 🔴🔴 Do and Don'ts, please don't get offended ⛔⛔
 <pre>
-- Kindly stick with the credential details given to you.
+- Kindly stick to the credential details given to you.
 - Please avoid switching from one user to other user.
 - Please avoid switching between the clusters.
 - Please create only one project per participant as the Cluster is shared by 10 participants.